MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 Extensions that aren't loaded from the Edge Add-ons store are referred to as externally installed extensions.
 The following are alternate methods of distributing externally installed extensions:

 *  Use the Windows registry (Windows only).
 *  Use a preferences JSON file (macOS and Linux).

-The preferences JSON file would be your **Microsoft Edge extension's CRX ID**.json.
-The CRX ID is a unique 32 character code which consists of alphabets present at the end of your Microsoft Edge extension's URL.
+These approaches are described below.

 <!-- ====================================================================== -->